elixir-cldr/cldr/README.md

       gettext: MyApp.Gettext

 Configures a default locale of "en" (which is itself the `Cldr` default).
 Additional locales are configured with the `:locales` key.
 In this example, all locales starting with "fr-" will be configured along with Brazilian Portugues, English, Polish, Russian, Thai and Hebrew.

+### Recompiling after a configuration change

+Note that Elixir can't determine dependencies based upon configuration so when you make changes to your Cldr configuration and forced recompilation is required in order for the changes to take affect.
+To recompile:

+    iex> mix deps.compile ex_cldr --force

+Cldr pre-computes a lot of the Cldr functional requirements and compiles them into functions to provide better runtime performance.
+Needing to recompile the dependency after a configuration change comes as a result of that.

 ## Downloading Configured Locales